mendhak/mendhak.github.io/_posts/2022-07-02-my-ebook-reading-setup.md

 ---

 I used to have a simple life — I'd buy books off Amazon, and read them on a Kindle.
 But over the past few years, my reading habits changed drastically.
 I'm now reading a lot more things, from a lot more sources, on a lot more devices and have had to break out of the Amazon bubble.

 But I still wanted a relatively convenient setup for fetching and reading ebooks, and I've managed to achieve something that's working well enough for me.
-Here I'm writing up my ebook getting and reading setup, and the reasoning behind each of the decisions I've made.
+I'm able to get books from the library, bundles, direct downloads, and I access them from my computer, phone as well as Kindle device.
+Here I'm writing up my ebook getting, surfacing, and reading setup, along with the reasoning behind each of the decisions I've made.

 ## Where I get books